Wizards-vs-Robots/documentation/uc/spawn_different_robot_classes.md

 # 4. Preconditions
 The preconditions for this use case are:
-1. The wizard is alive.
+1. The game is in a running state.
-2. The wizard has defated the previous wave or it is the first wave.
+2. A robot wave has started.

 # 5. Postconditions
 The postconditions for this use case are:
-1. Several robots of potentially different classes have been spawned in predefined numbers.
+1. Several robots of potentially different classes have been spawned.